doctorfree/cheat-sheets/tools/git.md

 ## Installation

-Git can easily be installed on Linux systems with the available package managers (e.g. for Debian based systems by `apt install git`).
+Git can be installed on Linux systems with the available package manager.
+For example, on Debian based systems, `sudo apt install git`.

 For other systems, see the [git download page](https://git-scm.com/downloads).